Ragansu/NSBI-workflow-tutorial/README.md

 ## License

-`common-utils` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`nsbi-common-utils` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.